From Ballet to STEM: 3 Dancers’ Journeys

 3. Beatriz Stix-Brunel

 Beatriz Stix-Brunell danced with the Royal Ballet in London for 11 years, one of the most prestigious ballet companies in the world.
+She rose to the rank of first soloist and performed many soloist roles.

 Photo by Pixabay on Pexels.com